 It can be set to ‘true or false’, ‘high or low’, and ‘0 or 1’.
 This data type takes up 1 byte of memory.

 We can use this data type if we want to store a value from 0-255.
 This datatype memory is 1 byte.

 This data type can only store characters.
 It is a number, a letter, or a symbol.
 It is a 1-byte memory.

-We can use this datatype for decimals numbers.
+We can use this datatype for decimal numbers.
 This datatype memory is a 4 byte.

 Words can be stored in this data type.
-For example “sritu tech”.
+For example “sritu hobby”.

 This data type is used for function definitions.